Letter from Olympus

 Dear Healthcare Professionals, Patients and Family Members –

-Finally, our research and development teams are committed to exploring new designs, materials and other variables for our next generation of products.
-Our priority remains the safety of our patients and the satisfaction of our customers.
-We will continue to work with customers, medical societies, governments and others to seek to deliver the best and safest products to market.
+As always, our priority remains the safety of patients and the satisfaction of our customers.
+We will continue to work with customers, medical societies, governments and other stakeholders to seek to deliver the best and safest products to market.

 Thank you for your continued support.